-I made my first roast beef and it turned out really good.
-For some reason I was worried about making one but I am so glad I did.
-It was much easier than I expected and it was cooked perfectly.
-I looked at several cookbooks and websites to get different ideas.
-Simply Recipes had a cool recipe and a very interesting way to cook the meat so it turned your oven into a convection oven, which means you don’t have to turn the meat while cooking.
+I looked at several cookbooks and websites to get different ideas but ultimately went with a recipe I found on Simply Recipes.
+They had a very interesting way to cook the meat so it turned your oven into a convection oven, which means you don’t have to turn the meat while cooking.
 I was skeptical at first but delighted with the result!
-I seasoned the meat the way my Mom does, filled with garlic slivers and topped with a rub.
-I use Snider’s Prime Rib and Roast Seasoning.
-My Dad got me hooked on it a few years ago and keeps me well stocked – thanks Dad!
-This seasoning is great on all meat but I really love it on beef.
-I also followed my new meat thermometer, I finally bought a really good one and can’t believe it took me so long.
-I set it for the meat temperature I wanted and it beeped at me when it was done cooking.
-So simple.
-It was medium rare, tender and delicious.
-I served with fresh green beans and mashed potatoes and gravy.
+The meat was simply seasoned, and like the way my Mom does, I filled it with garlic slivers and topped it with.
+This roast was simple to make, perfectly medium rare, tender, and so delicious.
+I paired it with fresh green beans and mashed potatoes and gravy.
 We all loved this meal, especially my kids.

 - 3 1/2 lb round roast

-- 4 cloves of garlic cut thin slivers
+- 4 cloves of garlic, cut into thin slivers

-- Snider’s seasoning (or your favorite steak seasoning)
+- Snider’s seasoning, to taste, (or your favorite steak seasoning)

 - Olive oil cooking spray